harness/developer-hub/docs/platform/Security/add-manage-ip-allowlist.md

 ## Define the IP range

 1. In **IP Address/CIDR**, enter a CIDR or an individual IP address or a block of IP addresses.
-2. You can select one of the following for the allowlist application:
+2. Select one of the following for the allowlist application:
    - **UI**: Harness allows or blocks the IP address based on the UI request.
    - **API**: Harness checks the API key in the request and allows or blocks the IP address.
 3. Select **Save and Continue**.